Chicago Mayor Lori Lightfoot Criticized For Breaking Illinois Quarantine Rules To Get A Haircut

 However, pressed further, she appeared to attempt to justify her haircut, saying at first that her stylist wore a mask and gloves — “I take my personal hygiene very seriously,” she said.
 Further, she noted that she’s the “public face of this city” and appears in the media and in the public eye.

 At least one fellow Chicago politician is having none of it.
-Alderman Carlos Ramirez-Rosa, whom the Tribune describes as a frequent critic of Lightfood, said that the mayor is under no obligation to look good when the cameras are rolling.
+Alderman Carlos Ramirez-Rosa, whom the Tribune describes as a frequent critic of Lightfoot, said that the mayor is under no obligation to look good when the cameras are rolling.
 Rather, her obligation is to model the same social distancing that she expects of her constituents.

 “This is a bad example for our city,” he said.